aubrey-sherman/warbler/notes.md

+TODO: NEED TO FIX EVERY POST ROUTE WHERE checking user is combined with form.validate()
+- add a flash message for successfull delete

 Running questions:
 - do we need form = csrf.form within followers/unfollowers? what is different about that vs log out in app.py -- only thing that looks different is that we are using it
 - do we need a form.validate on submit for everything with csrf tag in app.py ?